javierosorio/devil_in_the_details_mtsummit25/data/text/README.md

 This folder contains text data in .xslx and .tsv format for each task and language.

+The ***data_master_text.xlsx* file contains the text data at the sentence level in the native languages (English, Spanish, and Arabic) as well as all the different machine-translations from Spanish and Arabic into English and the reverse translation from English to Spanish and Arabic.

+The ***data_master_text.zip* file includes the same information in .tsv format.

-The subfolders contain data for each task:
+The subfolders contain individual data files for each task:
 * **bin**: Binary classification task for Relevance
 * **quad**: Multi-class classification task for QuadClass
 * **bin_quad**: Binary classification for each QuadClass category (MatCoop, MatConf, VerCoop, VerConf)

-The text includes the following languages:
+The text files include the following languages:
 * **en** Native English
 * **es** Native Spanish
 * **ar** Native Arabic